 2 cups water

-Wash the fir tips and combine with the water in a saucepan.
-Heat until the water is just about to boil and turn off heat.
+Wash the fir tips and combine them with the water in a saucepan.
+Heat until the water is just about to boil and turn off the heat.
 Cover the saucepan with a lid and let steep until cool.

 Once the water is cool, strain out the fir tips.
 The fir water can be stored covered in the refrigerator for up to one week.

 Fir and Honey Lollipops

 Prepare silicone lollipop molds by inserting the lollipop sticks halfway into the mold, no cooking spray is necessary.
 A silicone baking mat can also be used instead.
 Putting the molds on a baking pan makes them easy to move as they are cooling.